 Also, if something totally random happens, like the stock plummets on bankruptcy concerns or skyrockets on buyout rumors….could that be predicted?
 Often the price moves prior to such moves…the stock is already trending lower before the company’s financial hardships are fully disclosed, or the stock is rallying before the buyout is announced.
 If this is the case, just focusing on trend and magnitude would have saved or made you money.
 If there was no prior indication that the price was going to tank or skyrocket, then the event is random, and you couldn’t have known about it anyway (unless you acted on insider information, which is illegal).
 Random things happen too…that is why I only risk a small percentage of my account on any single trade.

-Combining this with trend and magnitude, I look to buy stocks when they are cheap…which means after they have declined.
-I use magnitude to determine how far prices typically fall before moving into an uptrend…and then I buy them there.
+I use magnitude to determine how far prices typically fall before moving back up.
 I then use trend analysis, and magnitude (looking at historically how far prices rise, and for how long) to determine how long I stay in the trade during the uptrend, or if I need to get out because it moves into a downtrend.
-Another way of looking at it is that even though I am buying after the price has declined, by zooming out on the chart to a longer time frame, I am buying because a much longer trend is up (and magnitude indicates the pullback within that longer-term uptrend is likely over).
-Or the much longer chart is moving within a huge range, and I am buying near the low of that range.
-The rules still apply–I am still trading off trend and magnitude–I am just looking at a much bigger picture than what may be immediately apparent if just looking at the price tumble on a shorter-term chart.
+Another way of looking at it is that even though I am buying after the price has declined (pullback), I am buying because the larger trend is up (and magnitude indicates the pullback within that longer-term uptrend is likely over).

 Do I Need to Calculate Actual Probabilities in Trading?